|

 And anywhere where the framing comes into contact with metal fittings such as chain plates.

-If there are any gaps between the frames and the planking this is most likely to be a sign of fastening failure.
+If there are any gaps between the ribs and the planking this is most likely to be a sign of fastening failure.

 Clean breaks are usually associated with external damage.